bitdoer/md5/README.md

 # Command-Line MD5

-A simple MD5 hasher to be run from the command line.
+A simple MD5 hasher to be run from the command line, written in Rust.

 ## Installation

-Using cargo, build the project with `cargo build --release`; the executable will be in /target/release, and can be moved to a relevant place/added to PATH/etc.
+Using Cargo, build the project with `cargo build --release`; the executable will be in /target/release, and can be moved to a relevant place/added to PATH/etc.

 ## Usage